 If you’re reading this guide, you’ve probably already heard and seen conflicting answers about how long your divorce will take.
 Maybe your uncle and your golf buddy are both very confident in the accuracy of their estimates, but they don’t know all the factors that can affect the timeline.
 Whether or not you have children, the conflict level of divorce, and the quantity of your shared assets are all important things to consider.
 A single factor often alters the length of the divorce significantly.

 With so many variables that affect the length of a divorce, our New Jersey divorce attorneys can’t give you a definitive answer to your question.
 But don’t stop reading just yet!
 There are certain things you can consider to come up with a good estimate of how long your divorce will take.

-How quickly can you get divorced?
+How quickly can you get divorced in New Jersey?

 If you’re wondering about the minimum timeframe for getting divorced in New Jersey, you can assume it will take at least a month before everything is finalized.
 No matter how cooperative you and your spouse are toward each other, you won’t be able to file a petition, officially serve your spouse, and receive a divorce decree in days or weeks.
 If you do things as quickly as possible and agree to absolutely everything, your divorce lawyers in NJ may be able to help you conclude your case in just a couple months.

 Due to widely-spread misinformation, many men and fathers in New Jersey believe they will be subjected to a waiting period before they are allowed to file for divorce.
 New Jersey divorce laws do not require you to be separated for a certain length of time before you file for divorce.
 In fact, although a physical separation can be used as the reason for a divorce, it is only one of many options.
 The most commonly named reason for divorce is “irreconcilable differences,” which doesn’t require you to prove anything or complete a separation period.
 You simply need to have identified a conflict in your marriage that you will be unable to reconcile.